kms-poc/microservices-demo/README.md

-# Hipster Shop: Cloud-Native Microservices Demo Application - Test Jira POC Version
+# Hipster Shop: Cloud-Native Microservices Demo Application - POC Version with Jira Server

 This project contains a 10-tier microservices application.
 The application is a web-based e-commerce app called **“Hipster Shop”** where users can browse items,